Skip to content

 summary: str = dspy.OutputField()

 DSPy expands signatures into LLM-ready prompts and parses typed outputs.
-The developer never writes prompt text directly.
+You never write prompt text directly.

 Modules wrap signatures with a reasoning strategy.
 Built-in modules include: